Published: 30 November 2017

 The timing of the gift is also important.
 Sending something that could be seen to sway opinion during a bidding process could land you in hot water, as could anything too lavish.
 Regaling your clients with too many gifts may also raise eyebrows, so stick to Christmas and special occasions.
 Choosing the correct type of gift is important too, as you do not want to embarrass or offend your recipient.
 For a new or distant relationship, don’t let the gift become too personal.

 Make sure when the gift arrives, it looks like it is something special.
 A little care in the wrapping or boxing can go a long way, as can a handwritten card.
 Depending on the gift, personalising it with your company name or logo may be an option but be careful not to make it appear tacky.

 As your relationship with the recipient is likely to be far more distant than the one you have with friends or family, it can be difficult to choose something personal, especially if you are sending gifts for a number of people.

 Food items such as chocolates and confectionary are one of the safest and most popular choices.
 They tie in well to most occasions and there is very little chance of causing any cultural offence.
 They can also be elegant and luxurious without being overly lavish.
 They can allow you to be creative and raise a smile for the recipient, knowing they will be enjoyed and appreciated.

-When choosing where to buy from it is good to shop around.
+When choosing where to buy from it is good to shop around for an appropriate corporate gift.
 Look for a supplier that can work to the quantities you require whilst still maintaining your high standards.
 Consider how you want them to be packaged and shipped to ensure you are choosing a retailer that can help to reinforce the good impression you are looking to make.